Skip to main content

 Event nameDescription

-chat:readyTriggered when the webchat is fully loaded and ready to receive user input.
+chat:readyTriggered when the web chat is fully loaded and ready to receive user input.
 Useful for displaying a welcome message or initializing UI components.

 Events example

-The following example shows how to configure events in the embedded webchat:
+The following example shows how to configure events in the embedded web chat:

 <script>